Childhood Trauma and Behaviour: Responsive Pedagogies for safe and joyful learning

 Session 4-17/03/25: Trauma and Child Rights: Children's Voices 'taking flight'

-How do we be advocates for the child’s right to have their ‘voice’ heard and for it to influence decisions affecting them?
+How do we advocate for the child’s right to have their ‘voice’ heard and for it to influence decisions affecting them?

 Our final session of the series will explore voice through the Reggio Emilia lens of ‘The Hundred Languages’, and build your identity as a child advocate in decision-making forums.